RallyCommunity/LookbackDefectsByPriority/README.md

 Defects by priority chart using the Rally Lookback API.

-Generate App-debug.html by running: rake debug
+For stand-alone debugging, generate App-debug.html by running: rake debug

-Generate ./deploy/App.html by running: rake build
+For deployment within a custom panel in Rally, generate ./deploy/App.html by running: rake build
+You then add the app to Rally by clicking 'Customize Page' on the desired page, 'Add App...', 'Custom HTML' and clicking the 'Add This App' button.
+Give your app a title and then paste the contents of ./deploy/App.html into the HTML text area and hit 'Save'.

 To run JSLint checks, do the following before running rake build: export ENABLE_JSLINT='true'